KevlamC/KevlamC/README.md

 🧑‍💻 **Software Engineering Intern at University of Calgary**
 🧑‍🎓 Studying Computer Science at the University of Calgary (Canada)
 🤖 Experienced in building full-stack applications powered by AI and data
-🚀 Currently focused on system design, software security, scalability, and machine learning
+🚀 Currently focused on system design and AI Agents

 📎 [Portfolio Website](https://kevlamc.github.io/KevlamC-Portfolio-Website/)